YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 * `YarnSpinner.dll`, which does the heavy lifting involved in parsing your Yarn files, and executing them.
 You won't do much with it yourself; rather, you'll take advantage of.

-    Yarn dialogue is stored in .json files, which you create using the [Yarn editor](http://github.com/infiniteammoinc/Yarn).
-To show the dialogue in your game, you need to add it to your project as well.
+    To show Yarn dialogue in your game, you will need to add it to your project as well.
-    If you are using Linux and wish to use the Yarn editor, you will first need to [install](https://nwjs.io/downloads/) or [build](https://github.com/nwjs/nw.js/blob/nw22/docs/For%20Developers/Building%20NW.js.md) nw.js then attempt to build the Yarn editor. **NOTE AT THIS STAGE, BUILDING NW.JS HAS NOT BEEN ATTEMPTED BY US AND MAY SET YOUR COMPUTER ON FIRE**

-* **Create a new conversation** in the **[Yarn editor](http://www.github.com/infiniteammoinc/Yarn)**, and save it as a JSON file.
+* **Create a new conversation** in the Yarn Editor, and save it as a JSON file.
 (Alternatively, if you already have a dialogue file you'd like to use, go ahead and use that instead!)

 * **Copy your Yarn JSON file** into your project.